Essential Audit Skills for 2024: Enhancing Accuracy and Efficiency

 • Evaluating levels of financial risk

-• Review financial reports to make sure are in line with accounting standards
+• Reviewing financial reports to ensure they are in line with accounting standards

-After performing an audit, an auditor will present action items and recommendations to the organisation using their key audit skills.
-They may recommend amendments to internal control systems, reporting procedures, or processes with the goal of optimising a company’s performance and reducing costs.
+After performing an audit, an auditor will present action items and recommendations to the organization using their key audit skills.
+They may recommend amendments to internal control systems, reporting procedures, or processes to optimize a company’s performance and reduce costs.

 Auditors have many options for where they wish to work.
 They can either be employed within the accounting departments of organisations, or they can work with independent and certified firms.

-Internal auditors can work in-house within the accounting department of an organisation, for an outsourced professional firm, or for large companies and charities.
-Internal auditors are typically found in private businesses and have the main goal of optimising processes or in large public or regulated companies.
+Internal auditors can work in-house within the accounting department of an organization, for an outsourced professional firm, or large companies and charities.
+Internal auditors are typically found in private businesses and have the main goal of optimizing processes in large public or regulated companies.

 External auditors can also work for private accounting firms or government agencies to execute mandatory audits for the public sector and governmental bodies.
 They may also need to review the finances of private businesses.